-The program will NOT execute if any output file (e.g., 'smarts295.out.txt', 'smarts295.ext.txt', or 'smarts295.scn.txt') already exists in this folder.
-An error message would result, as described in Section 4.1.
-It is thus important to RENAME the output files before proceeding to a new run, or to move them to a different folder.
+- 1. The program will NOT execute if any output file (e.g., 'smarts295.out.txt', 'smarts295.ext.txt', or 'smarts295.scn.txt') already exists in this folder.
+Creation of an error file ('smarts295.exe.stackdump') would result instead of the expected output files.
+It is thus important to RENAME the output files before proceeding to a new run, or to move them to a different folder. - 2.
+Moreover, depending on operating system characteristics, 'smarts295.exe' may not execute if an un-renamed input or output file from a previous run, e.g., 'smarts295.out.txt') is in use by another application.